If you receive a "Site Not Secure" error message when accessing a Product or Page refer to this guide to ensure that your site is secure.

 - Click into the URL to expand and view the entire URL:

-Ensure that you have set up a forwarding rule for your domain to always go to https://
+In order to secure your custom domain, ensure that you've set up a forwarding rule for your domain to always go to https://

 If your custom domain still requires a forwarding rule to always go to https://

-refer to the guide corresponding with your domain provider.
-If you are using another domain provider, please refer to their support site for instructions on creating a forwarding rule.
+, refer to the guide corresponding with your domain provider.
+If you're using another domain provider, please refer to their support site for instructions on creating a forwarding rule.

 Learn how to add/edit a Forwarder for a few popular hosting services: